JakisTam-maTsikaJ/highly-accurate-whisper/README.md

 <br>

 ### How to run on GPU or CPU?
-To choose between GPU and CPU, go to the `docker-compose.yaml` file and comment or uncomment the appropriate section of the code.
+To choose between GPU and CPU, set approptiate value in .env and then go to the `docker-compose.yaml` file and comment or uncomment the appropriate section of the code.
 <br>

 ### How to change the Whisper model?